Go to main contentGo to footer

 San Pio hall

 Since the fourteenth century, the San Pio hall was part of another 'pilgrimage' of the hospital which later became a nursing home.
-Today, it hosts a series of seventeenth-century paintings and two important canvases by Pietro Aldi.

 The Old Sacristy